A Flag For Helmdon

 The final four designs in the Flag for Helmdon competition are now ready for the public vote and we hope you love them!
 Congratulations to all who took part and submitted such wonderful design concepts.
 The finished designs are below and you can click on each image to open a bigger version in a new window.
 The rationale for each design is below.
 When you have chosen your favourite design click on the Vote Now! button to open a new window where you can submit your vote.
 Voting closes at 5:00 p.m. on Sunday 25 March 2018.
 The winning design will be announced at the Annual Parish Meeting on 25 April 2018.

 Flag A - Crossed blue and green lines on a pale yellow background with an elm leaf at the centre.
 The green and blue crossed lines represent the railway lines that went through the village.
 The green represents the fields and nature and the blue represents the Helmdon brook.
-The elm leaf in the centre represents the derivation of "Helmdon" meaning "valley of elms".
+The elm leaf in the centre represents one of the possible derivations of "Helmdon" meaning "valley of elms" (another is that it comes from "Helma's Valley").
 The pale yellow background represents Helmdon stone.

 Flag B - A maroon diamond on a pale yellow background with a stone axe at the centre.
 The diamond represents St Mary Magdalene, the patron saint of Helmdon Church.
 The maroon background of the diamond is the colour for Northamptonshire.
 The stone axe in the middle represents Helmdon stone and the stone mason depicted in the Campiun window in the church.
 The pale yellow background represents Helmdon stone.